EENI Global Business School

 12. Government and Taoism

-13. Cases of companies with Taoist influence.
+13. Cases of enterprises with Taoist influence.
 Chang Yung-fa (I Kuan Tao)

 Taoism Ethics and Business

-The objectives of the subject “Taoism, Ethics and Business” are the following:
+The educational aims of the Subject “Taoism, Ethics and Business” are the following:

 2. To understand Taoist Ethical Principles